wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 Finally, constructs modeling application specific patterns live at [Layer 3][L3].
 For example, [CDK Pipelines][CDKPipelines] construct library coordinates many AWS services to create a deployment pipeline for a CDK application.
-This library showed me the leverage the CDK offers: in just a few lines of code, I could create a continuous deployment pipeline that deploys my infrastructure into three regions using two AWS accounts.
+This library showed me the leverage the CDK offers.
+In just a few lines of code, I could create a continuous deployment pipeline that deploys my infrastructure into three regions using two AWS accounts.

 I admit, the first few times I read the documentation, I didn't pay close attention to this layering.
 When I develop with the CDK, I don't have to think about this stratification: constructs at each layer present the same uniform interface, allowing me to freely combine any constructs I need.
-But, understanding the difference between these layers shaped my expectations towards specific constructs.
+But understanding the difference between these layers shaped my expectations towards specific constructs.